movAX13h/HiOctaneTools/README.md

 ### Entities ###

 ... are objects/triggers/nodes/morphs in the world.
 I called all of these 'entities'.
 Entity positions are unique (a map cell can have only 1 entity - this seems to be a restriction in the original level editor).
 There are many different types of entities.
-Some are self explanatory but all of them can be seen in the inspector with additional helper lines to visualize connections between entities.
+Some are self explanatory and all of them can be seen in the inspector with additional helper lines to visualize connections between entities.

 Hint: The tables in the level inspector can be sorted by clicking the column header.
 This helps a lot when trying to understand how things are connected.